alxdavids/ourbbg/content/post/bradley-johnson.md

 The fee for Johnson broke Derby's transfer fee record for the second time in the window.
 This signing established that Derby believed that they had the squad to spend their way out of the division.
-Externally, this transfer window would cultivate an external impression of Derby as lavish spenders that would last for seasons afterwards.
-Bradley Johnson's arrival seemed drawn up out of thin air, rather than having any coherent plan about how he would benefit Derby's midfield in real terms.
-His referral to the club by the wrong name after signing perhaps illustrating the haste that the deal was completed in.
+Externally, this transfer window would cultivate the impression of Derby as being lavish spenders that would last for seasons afterwards.
+Bradley Johnson's arrival seemed drawn up out of thin air, rather than as a part of any sort of coherent plan about how he would benefit Derby's midfield.
+His referral to the club by the wrong name after signing illustrating perhaps the haste that the deal was completed in.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/EI366o9Zbxw?start=46" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br><br><br>